karenleewaddell/iPhone_Manager/README.md

 # iPhone-Manager
 ---
-A Python Discord bot to monitor and have some control over iPhone's connected to a Mac by USB.
+A Python Discord bot to monitor and have some control over iPhones connected to a Mac by USB.
-To be used along side RDM.
+The current setup uses the devices database file created by the RDM-UIC manager.

 ## Features
 ---
-iPhone-Manager will generate a list of iPhones from your RDM manager SQLite database(s).
+iPhone_Manager will generate a list of iPhones from your RDM-UIC manager SQLite database(s).
 The list will contain the iPhone name, UUID and a generated ID for each iPhone. iPhone-Manager will only accept commands from the Discord role you set and only post in a channel you set.
 All config settings are in a YAML file.